 Unfortunately, funds like those bequeathed by Captain Clement were rarer as years passed.
 The New York Landmarks Conservancy examined by building in 2016 and noted "The house is in generally good condition, but has suffered some deterioration due to deferred maintenance.
 The roof and parapets in particular are in poor condition and require attention."

 |photo via Century 21|

 Sadly, the august organization did not have the funds to address the problems.
-Former Commandant Arthur Gallagher told the New York Post "If Donald Trump decided he wanted to be a friend to the Old Guard and give $4 million so we could renovate our building, that would be great.
+A spokesman told the New York Post that if a wealthy donor "decided he wanted to be a friend to the Old Guard and give $4 million so we could renovate our building, that would be great.
 We'd love to be able to keep the building, but we need to have the money to keep it."